sakib/safehalo/README.md

 #### Halo Facing: Mobile Website/App
 unique log-in required, 50+ per school
-- Scheduling per month, ability to see which dates are already filled up
+- Scheduling per month, schedule shifts themselves
 - Be able to be paired with other Halo working that night
 - Sent student info, once student has requested them
 - Get Google Maps info based on student start and end location
+- Group chat with director for the night

 #### Admin Facing: Web App
 unique log-in required, 5 accounts
-- Board members should see full schedules of all Halos
+- See full schedules of all Halos
 - stats on calls (pick-up to drop-off times, ratings, etc)